 It is art that changes my outlook on reality, life, and work; and provides me with the serenity that few every achieve.
 It makes me adopt a different attitude to competing, winning and losing, because these things occupy the right amount of space in my life and when work isn’t everything, it has everything it needs to blossom.

-It’s wonderful to feel the impact that art has on each of one us.
+It’s wonderful to feel the impact that art has on each one of us.
 I’m fascinated by the various ways in which talent is expressed and I see art in the way some professionals act.
 I firmly believe that art is, par excellence, the place of knowledge, accomplishment and expression.

 Nobody was made to sit in front of a computer for 10 hours a day.
 Our mission is to awaken within people these gifts that have been obfuscated by other priorities and we believe that it’s never too late to do it.
 Companies and people must understand that there are different and sensitive ways of transcending and reinventing oneself.

-Successful executives usually enrich their lives in a balanced manner through the aspects and stimuli connected to their gifts, whether it be via cooking, comedy, music, or any other activity that provides fulfilment.
+Successful executives usually enrich their lives in a balanced manner through the aspects and stimuli connected to their gifts, whether it be via cooking, comedy, music, or any other activity that provides fulfillment.
 Both actively, creating concepts and launching ideas; and sensorially, enjoying everything that the senses enable one to feel.
 We always employ different and effective means by which companies and executives can reinvigorate themselves.
 It’s necessary to develop a new outlook thus we are here to assist them in the identification of new answers.

 *Adriana Prates is the president of the Dasein Executive Search and a councillor on the board of the AESC Council of the Americas.